Week 5 Sunday Night Football Patriots vs. Bills expert picks

-Sunday Night Football prediction, odds, line, spread: Patriots vs. Bills picks by Buffalo expert on 26-14 roll
+Sunday Night Football prediction, odds, spread, time: Patriots vs. Bills picks by Buffalo expert on 26-14 roll

 SportsLine expert Mike Tierney has revealed his New England vs. Buffalo picks for the Week 5 NFL matchup on 'Sunday Night Football'

 Kickoff from Highmark Stadium in Orchard Park, N.Y., is set for 8:20 p.m.
 ET.
 The Patriots lead the all-time series 79-51-1, but the Bills have won eight of the past 11 meetings.
-Buffalo is an 8.5-point favorite in the latest Patriots vs. Bills odds from SportsLine consensus, while the over/under for total points scored is set at 49.5.
-Buffalo is a -437 favorite on the money line (risk $437 to win $100), with New England at +337 (risk $100 to win $337).
+Buffalo is a 7.5-point favorite in the latest Patriots vs. Bills odds from SportsLine consensus, while the over/under for total points scored is 49.5, making it the highest of Week 5.
+Buffalo is a -429 favorite on the money line (risk $429 to win $100), with New England at +334 (risk $100 to win $334).
 Before you make any Patriots vs. Bills picks, be sure to see what SportsLine expert Mike Tierney has to say.

 A veteran sportswriter whose work appears periodically in the New York Times and Los Angeles Times, Mike Tierney has covered the NFL for decades and reported from seven Super Bowls.
 He is 235-189-13 in his NFL picks the past three seasons, returning $2,505 to $100 players (every bet 1 unit).
 He hit 61.2% of his ATS picks (61-39-3) last season.
 Tierney is also 26-14-3 (+1072) on his last 43 picks in Buffalo Bills games.
 Anyone following could've seen huge returns.